BitMind-AI/bitmind-subnet/README.md

 ## The BitMind Platform

-The [BitMind platform](https://app.bitmindlabs.ai/) offers a best-in-class experience for Bittensor miners.
+The [BitMind platform](https://app.bitmindlabs.ai/) offers a best-in-class developer experience for Bittensor miners.

 ⚡ **Access Compute**: We offer a wide variety of CPU and GPU options<br>
 ⚡ **Develop in VSCode**: Develop in a feature-rich IDE (we support Jupyter too if you hate rich features)<br>